kemccusker/scmcoat/README.md

 response.temperature.plot()

-# the model can be run with differen climate parameters
+# the model can be run with different climate parameters
 response2 = fm.run(emissions, simid=150)

 _ = xr.concat([response,response2], dim="simulation").temperature.plot.line(x="year")

 ```

 FaIR can run any emissions pathway in this format, although may become unstable under radically different emissions.
-Note this has not been tested with different length time series of emissions.
+Note this has not been tested with different length time series of emissions and will likely throw errors.